According to the CIA’s “The World Factbook,” the average American should expect to live about 79.68 years, or 41,879,808

 5. Management rule No. 2: Save more by spending less

 The key to spending less is to avoid deprivation: Reduce your expenses without reducing your quality of life.
 How?

 - Never buy new what you can buy used.
 That brand-new sparkle comes at a high price, on everything from cars to furniture to clothes.
 Let somebody else take the hit.
-Instead of heading to the department store, head to the consignment store, thrift shop, yard sale, or sites like Craigslist or eBay.
+Instead of heading to the department store, head to the consignment store, thrift shop, yard sale or websites like Craigslist or eBay.

 - Always ask for a lower price.
 People say you get what you pay for.
 I say you get what you ask for.
-In addition to negotiating more traditional things like houses and cars, you can score lower prices on hotel rooms, doctor’s visits, cable bills, car repairs — pretty much everything.
+In addition to negotiating on more traditional things like houses and cars, you can score lower prices on hotel rooms, doctor’s visits, cable bills, car repairs — pretty much everything.
 From now on, consider the price of services or big-ticket items as what they are: an opening bid.
 Check out “Those Who Haggle Save Major Money.”

 - Stop paying for name brands.
 What’s in a name?
 Often nothing more than a higher cost.
 Paying more is OK, if the higher cost means higher quality.
 But it’s not OK to pay more simply to help pay for some company’s annoying commercials.
 One of many examples: More often than not, generic patent medicines like aspirin and cough syrup aren’t just similar to their brand-name counterparts, they’re identical.
 Check out “12 Items You Should Always Buy Generic (and 4 You Shouldn’t)” for more.

 Do you have money-saving tips that don’t take a bite from quality of life?
 Share them in our comments section below or on our Facebook page.